Configuration

 desc: <(optional) textual description>

-# The below are mutualy exclusive options
+# The below are mutually exclusive options

 circle: <(optional) radius>